-I like 100% whole wheat bread, slightly toasted.
-English muffins, kaiser rolls, croissant rolls, will also do well.
-Don't be afraid to experiment – who knows you may come up with the perfect sandwich!
+I like to use 100% whole wheat bread that's been slightly toasted.
+English muffins, kaiser rolls, croissant rolls, will also do well if you have them on hand.
+Don't be afraid to experiment when it comes to recipes – who knows you may come up with the perfect sandwich!

 This recipe is very similar to our other salad sandwich recipes.
 The only difference is there is no meat.
 If you are a lacto-ovo vegetarian), one who eats eggs, milk, and cheese, this should be right up your alley.

-You can leave the following seasonings out or add them if you like.
+You can leave the following seasonings out or add them in if you like.
 If you try it and don't like it, then you'll know not to add it next time.

 Dear Friends, "Sandwiches Again? is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com." |